How To Hire Rock Star Tech Talent

 Start with taking a look at the specific vacancy to be filled, and imagine it as a product.
 What are its features?
 What are its benefits?
 What are the more specific details of your target market?
 Take this time to list out the benefits of the job, and the qualities of your target demographic, the rock star employee.
 Then make sure your job description matches the details of the target market.
 Assess if the product seems attractive to the target market and adjust as needed.

 Once you feel confident that you now have a great product, it’s time to get that opening in front of the right people.
 The first steps you’ve probably taken is to introduce the product or announce the opening in online (your website, social media, newsletters and even internal announcements).
 Though they may be effective, you can’t be sure that you are indeed reaching those rockstar employees.
-You need to go where they are, be it on social media, online tech talent platforms like our (Check Out our Tech Talent Marketplace HERE), or local events.
+You need to go where they are, be it on social media, online tech talent platforms like ours, or local events.

 The second method that pairs perfectly with the above strategies involves establishing your company’s image as a rockstar employer.
 Rockstar employees want to work for rockstar employers.
 This can be a huge undertaking, but you can start small with these ideas: